 5. Switch to an electric car

-If you can't manage without a car, UK electric cars emit 50% less carbon pollution than diesel engines, according to a lifecycle study.
+If you can't manage without a car, UK electric cars emit less carbon pollution than diesel engines.
+You can use this handy tool to compare the lifetime CO2 emissions of an electric car with a petrol car, a diesel car or another electric car.

 Save fuel and save cash with greener driving habits.
 For example, regularly check your tyre pressure, remove the roof rack and keep windows closed to reduce drag.